itssaqlain06/Discourse-Locally-Installation/README.md

-# 🚀 Discourse Local Installation Guide (Optimized with Docker & Ngrok)
+# 🚀 Discourse Locally Installation Guide (Optimized with Docker & Ngrok)

 ## 📌 Introduction
 Discourse is a powerful open-source discussion platform that is ideal for forums and communities.
 This guide will walk you through **installing Discourse locally** using **Docker** and setting up **Ngrok** for external access.